ivanostanin/youtube-updater-tg-bot/docs/operations/channel-support.md

 ## 4. Troubleshooting Tips

 - If admins report “missing permissions”, double-check that the bot is added as a channel administrator with *Post*, *Edit*, and *Delete* rights.
+- If `/channel_link` says it needs more info for a private channel, remind the admin to forward a channel message (or reply to one) before running the command so the bot can read the opaque chat ID.
 - When `/channel_select` shows no options, verify `channel_admin_links.revoked_at` is `NULL` and the admin still has Telegram privileges.
 - Context expirations happen automatically when the TTL elapses.
 Users can simply rerun `/channel_select` to continue working.
 - Use `channel_link_total{result="error"}` spikes as a signal to inspect Telegram API rate limits or connectivity.